-VLC’s developers have been working on Chromecast support for some time, and it’s finally here.
-In the latest bleeding edge Windows versions of VLC, you can stream video and audio files from VLC media player on your PC to your Chromecast.
+VLC‘s developers have been working on Chromecast support for some time, and it’s finally available in version 3.0.
+That means now, you can stream video and audio files from VLC media player on your PC to your Chromecast connected to your TV.

-Warning: this feature is unstable.
+Note: even though this feature is in the stable version of VLC, it can be finicky.
 Some people report it works perfectly for them, while others report it doesn’t and has problems with certain types of media files.
-Your experience may vary, but this feature is definitely in the early stages.
-Even so, it’s worth trying to see if it works for you–and it should only get better over time.
+Your experience may vary, but it’s worth trying to see if it works for you—and it should only get better over time.

 What You’ll Need